 How To Prevent Parrot Lameness

-- Exercise and play
+- Exercise and play.

-- Use its feet on different materials
+- Use its feet on different materials.

-- Stay away from soiled areas of the cage
+- Stay away from soiled areas.

-- Avoid injuring itself as it flaps, climbs, or moves around
+- Avoid injuring itself as it flaps, climbs, or moves around.

-Your parrot will have stronger legs and feet by maintaining its muscle tone.
+A parrot will have stronger legs and feet by maintaining its muscle tone.